JamFox/quartz.jamfox.dev/content/Stutz - The Tools.md

 If you can visualize this love - _your_ love hitting so forcefully that the two of you become the shared energy of that love - you accomplished it.

 Active loving is not ignorant acceptance, but rather an intentional rising above divisiveness.

-Active/inactive idea of love related to [[Why finding a partner is so hard in the internet age]].

 ## Radical Acceptance